netromdk/vermin/README.md

 Since the code is vanilla Python, and it doesn't have any external dependencies, it works with v2.7+ and v3+.

 It functions by parsing Python code into an abstract syntax tree (AST), which it traverses and matches against internal dictionaries with 184 rules divided into 40 modules, 123 classes/functions/constants members of modules, and 21 kwargs of functions.
-Including looking for v2/v3 `print expr` and `print(expr)`, `"..".format(..)`, imports (`import X`, `from X import Y`, `from X import *`), and function calls wrt. name and kwargs.
+Including looking for v2/v3 `print expr` and `print(expr)`, `long`, `"..".format(..)`, imports (`import X`, `from X import Y`, `from X import *`), and function calls wrt. name and kwargs.

 ## Usage
 It is fairly straightforward to use Minpy: